Robinhood stock trading app valued at $1.3 billion with big raise from DST

 Robinhood got its start in 2013 by offering a way for younger, less-wealthy users to start investing.
 It provides an easy-to-use app for free tracking and trading of stocks.
 Robinhood replaces the traditional brokerages like Scottrade and E*Trade which charge per trade to cover their brick-and-mortar franchise, sales staff and marketing spend.

-Sources say Robinhood Gold has sold better than expected, which likely gave it the momentum for this big raise as investors seek to “pour gasoline on the fire.”
+Sources say Robinhood Gold has sold better than expected, which likely gave it the momentum for this big raise as investors seek to ‘pour gasoline on the fire’.
 Robinhood’s status was further bolstered by the fact that established brokerage Charles Schwab reduced its fees in February.

 At the time, the startup issued a statement that “We’re happy to see Charles Schwab lower its commission fees.
 Ideally, they would have eliminated them altogether, along with the required $1,000 account minimum.
 At Robinhood, we view commission fees as arbitrary mark-ups like taxes, which discourage participation in the financial markets.”